M-Rohan-Sohail/END-TO-END-ANALYSIS-OF-AutoMotive-Sector/README.md

 ✅ Conclusion

 This analysis highlights that recessions had a drastic impact on automotive sales, with consumers shifting preference toward budget cars.
 Macroeconomic factors like GDP and consumer confidence played a key role in influencing sales, while advertising took a backseat during downturns.

+Note: One of the DashBoard Code have A Glitch